Juvenile Diversion Program

 The primary objectives of Arcata Police Department’s Juvenile Diversion program are to reduce the number of youth in the Criminal Justice System and reduce dropout and expulsion rates in our Northern Humboldt area school districts.
 This is a voluntary program for youth who have committed a crime in the community or an offense on campus.
 Juvenile Diversion offers an alternative to probation, juvenile court or expulsion from school.
 Juvenile Diversion serves K-12th grade students and families in Arcata, McKinleyville, Trinidad, Samoa, and Blue Lake.

-Youth are referred to Diversion by school administration or enforcement agencies such as Probation, Arcata Police Department, Humboldt County Sheriff's Office and Humboldt State University Police.
+Youth are referred to Diversion by school administration or enforcement agencies such as Probation, Arcata Police Department, Humboldt County Sheriff's Office and Cal Poly Humboldt University Police.
 Referrals are primarily given to students who have committed a misdemeanor, infraction, or who are struggling with truancy.

 The intake process consists of 2 initial meetings, one with the family and one with the youth 1-1.
 These meetings with the youth and family help assess the youth and family’s needs.
 An individualized contract is written based on the needs identified in the assessment.